MartinPacker/md2pptx/user-guide.md

     CardTitleColour: DARK 1

 would set the cards' titles to the theme's "DARK 1" colour.

+##### Card Title Background Colours - `CardTitleBackground`
+<a id="card-title-background-colours-cardtitlebackground"></a>

+You can specify which colours to use for the background of each card's title in a [Card Slide](#card-slides) - using `cardTitleBackground` (or `CardTitleBackgrounds`).
+For example:

+    CardTitleBackground: BACKGROUND 2

+If you don't specify this the default text box background colour - from the template - will be used.

+You can specify a series of card title background colours, separated by commas.
+For example:

+    CardTitleBackground: ACCENT 4, ACCENT 5

+If you specify more than one value each successive card will use the next colour in rotation.

+If the card titles are inside the cards (parhaps because a [`CardTitlePosition`](#card-title-position-cardtitleposition) value of `inside` was specified)`cardTitleBackground` will be ignored.

+You can override this value on a slide-by-slide basis with [Dynamic CardTitleBackground](#cardtitlebackground-dynamic).

 ##### Card Divider Colour - `cardDividerColour`
 <a id="card-divider-colour-carddividercolour"></a>